The Secret Life of Office Plants

 8

-What was the standard outcome of the meeting?
+What is the standard outcome of these meetings from the plants' perspective?

 9